ubercareerprep2019/Assignments--Nilay/homework1/README.md

 Following assumptions made for this program-
 - The array might contains multiple occurances of the same number.
-- The output list should only consider unique equations (eg- 1 + 2 and 2 + 1 are the same and not unique)
+- The output list should only contain unique equations (eg- 1 + 2 and 2 + 1 are the same and not unique)